BG3-Community-Library-Team/bg3-community/test/SE_API.md

 #### Usage patterns and examples

 This section provides some pseudo-code examples of how to use the NetChannel API under different scenarios.
-It is recommended to create the same channels in both contexts, e.g. within Shared files that both server and client contexts load before their main logic.
+It is recommended to create the same channels in both contexts, e.g. within Shared files that both server and client contexts import before their main logic.

 ##### 1) Server-side handler that calls Osiris using data from the payload